 Pilates Core Exercises - 3 of the BEST

-These include: rectus abdominal, transverse abdominal, the pelvic floor, back muscles and the abdominal obliques.
-All these muscles are very important - most back pain is attributed to weak abdominals.
+These include: rectus abdominal, transverse abdominal, pelvic floor, back muscles and abdominal obliques.
+All of these muscles are very important - most back pain is attributed to weak abdominals.

-OBLIQUE ABDOMINALS are core muscles which wrap around your torso.
+OBLIQUE ABDOMINALS are core muscles that wrap around your torso.

 The obliques engage when you want to twist and bend sideways.
 They're a bit like an old fashioned corset - and that's what they do - support you.